withastro/astro/docs/src/pages/core-concepts/routing.md

 <p>Post: {pid}</p>
 ```

 Any route like `/post/1`, `/post/abc`, etc. will be matched by `pages/post/[pid].astro`.
-The matched path parameter will be sent as a query parameter to the page.
+The matched path parameter will be passed to the page component at `Astro.request.params`.

 For example, the route `/post/abc` will have the following `Astro.request.params` object available: